 The success or failure of using moving averages depend on a number of factors.
-For instance, since moving averages use past data to make judgement, it is impossible for it to forecast economic numbers.
+For instance, since they use past data to make judgement, it is impossible for it to forecast economic numbers.
 Therefore, when economic data is released, the chart will move either up or down despite what the moving average shows.
-Another important aspect in moving averages is time.
-Traders who place intraday trades prefer to use short term moving averages while those who have a long time horizon prefer using the long term moving averages.
-The table below shows the main moving averages time frames.

 |Very short term (for intraday traders)||5-13 days|